Skip to main content

 TL;DR [too long; didn't read] 🤯

 Another cornerstone of accessible PDFs is searchable text.
 When you create a PDF, you might not realise the importance of making the text searchable.
 But for assistive technology, it’s a game-changer.
-This functionality enables these technologies to interpret and retrieve words, a capability that is absent in text displayed as images or in non-searchable file formats.
+Search functionality enables accessibility assistants to interpret and retrieve words, which is absent in text displayed as images or in non-searchable file formats.

 Starting with an accessible document